darklordgrep/PLSQL-Shapefile/types/shapefilereader.typ

   --             return the m value in the z column, otherwise it will be the w --             column.
   --             Dates will be read as strings, apparently in YYYYMMDD format.
+  --
+  --             Version 1.1 - Added support for reading dbase (dbf files with no --             associated shp file).
+These are treated as shapefiles with --             no geometry.
   --------------------------------------------------------------------------------
   -- public members (use these)
   -- sdo_geometry of the current record.
 This value is null prior to MoveNext being call -- and also after MoveNext is called after the last record is read.
+It is -- also always null when reading datasets with no geometry.
   -- This attribute should only be read, not modified.
   Shape sdo_geometry,
   -- javascript associated array (JSON) of attribute values for the current record.
   -- This value is null prior to MoveNext being call and also after MoveNext -- is called after the last record is read.
   -- This attribute should only be read, not modified.
   Attributes clob,
   -- Not implemented
   Metadata xmltype,
   -- Oracle Coordinate Reference System ID for the shapefile.
   -- This attribute should only be read, not modified.
   SRID number,
   -- 1 if the shapefile has non-null M values, 0 otherwise.
   -- This attribute should only be read, not modified.
   HasM integer,
   -- 1 if the shapefile has non-null Z alues, 0 otherwise.
   -- This attribute should only be read, not modified.
   HasZ integer,
   -- Array of Field Definitions.
 This attribute should only be read, not modified.
   Fields ShapefileDBFFieldList,
   -- Return one of the following strings: [Point, Line, Polygon, Multipoint], corresponding -- to the shape type of the shapefile.
 This attribute should only be read, not modified.
   ShapeType varchar2(20),
   -- private members (don't use these) m_dbf blob, m_dbf_pos number, m_dbf_nRecords number,
   m_dbf_nHeaderBytes number,
   m_dbf_nRecordBytes number,
+  m_dbf_nTotalBytes number,
   m_dbf_nFields number,
   m_shp blob,
   m_shp_pos number,